 Urban Centers as Environmental Imperative

-Part 1 – Footprint as Yardstick.
+Footprint as Yardstick.
 People who live or work in urban centers consume a small fraction of the resources compared with their counterparts in suburban and less central urban locations.
 With resource consumption and greenhouse generation accelerating, it’s time to give urbanism its due.

-Part 2 – Environmental Performance.
+At the Apex of Performance.
 People who live and work in downtowns and other urban centers consume only a small fraction of the natural resources per capita – and generate only a fraction of greenhouse gas – compared with their suburban, rural, and other urban counterparts.